knpuniversity/ansible/knpu/php-ini-config.md

 While we wait, let's check out the code we just wrote.
 For the *first* time, we're seeing Ansible's templating language in action!
-Yep, whenever you see `{{ }}`, you're writing Jinja code - that's Python's templating language... which - guess what - is more or less identical to Twig.
+Yep, whenever you see `{{ }}`, you're writing Jinja code - a Python templating language... which - guess what - is more or less identical to Twig.
 Win!

 In this case, we're opening up Jinja to print a variable called `item`.
 That works